IBM/discovery-webcrawl-insights/README.md

 There is a lot of information on the web, and we are always interested in getting the relevant information.
 The below two common scenarios drive the need for it:
 - There is usually a specific item of interest, and we try to get all the relevant information about the item.
-- We have a question and are searching to find the answers for it that is in the web pages.
+- We have a question and are searching to find answers for it that is somewhere in the web pages.

 In this code pattern, we try to address a specific scenario where we try to query for relevant information from a group of web pages.
 [IBM Discovery service](https://cloud.ibm.com/docs/discovery?topic=discovery-about) provides the ability to crawl through web pages and build a queryable collection.
 We will build an application that uses the APIs of IBM Discovery service to create, query, get status and delete a document collection of web portals.
 The application renders the query results on a custom built web user interface.
 This provides flexibility for the end-user to design and build the web user interface to suit specific information and visualization requirements.